List of Talkin' 'Bout Your Generation episodes: Season 5 (2018)

 The fifth series premiered on Nine Network on Monday, 21 May 2018 at 7:30pm.
 It is the first time that the show has aired on another network, following its cancellation from Network Ten in 2012.

 In May 2017, it was rumoured the show may be revived on an unknown network but without the former host and panellists.
 In September 2017, it was confirmed the series would be returning, switching from Network Ten to the Nine Network, with Shaun Micallef to again host the series.
 Tickets for the audience became available at the end of September 2017 with filming for the series to take place between 7 and 29 October at Docklands Studios Melbourne.
 In October 2017, the series was officially confirmed for revival set to air in 2018, as well as the announcement of the series captains.
 Generation X will be led by Robyn Butler, Generation Y will be led by Andy Lee and Generation Z will be led by Laurence Boxhall.

 The team captains for the 2018 series are Robyn Butler (Generation X), Andy Lee (Generation Y) and Laurence Boxhall (Generation Z).

 Season 6 (2019)

 In October 2018, The series was renewed for a sixth season at Nine's upfronts with Micallef returning as host and Lee, Butler & Boxhall returning as series captains.
 The series premiered on 1 May 2019.

+Season 7 (2025)

+Another revival of the series, with a return to Network 10, was confirmed on 16 September 2024 at Paramount's 2025 upfronts.
+Anne Edmonds was later announced as the new host, alongside new team captains Dave Hughes (Generation X), Tommy Little (Generation Y) and Anisa Nandaula (Generation Z).

+This season was the first to do away with the traditional End Game challenge.